vertexproject/synapse/docs/synapse/glossary.rst

 --------------

 A custom form added outside of the base Synapse :ref:`gloss-data-model` to represent specialized data.
-Extended forms can be added with the :ref:`stormlibs-lib-model-ext` libraries. **Note** that it is preferable to expand the base Synapse data model to account for novel use cases instead of creating specialized extended forms.
+Extended forms can be added with the :ref:`stormlibs-lib-model-ext` libraries. **Note** that whenever possible, it is preferable to expand the base Synapse data model to account for novel use cases instead of creating specialized extended forms.

 .. _gloss-form-guid: